The impact of the CLP Regulation on Safety Data Sheets

 What is the difference between the DPD/DSD and the CLP system in terms of safety data sheets?

-The CLP system introduced globally harmonised pictograms, hazard and precautionary statements, and two signal words, replacing the former DPD/DSD scheme.
+The CLP system introduced GHS-aligned hazard pictograms, hazard statements (H statements), precautionary statements (P statements), and signal words, replacing the former DPD/DSD approach based on orange symbols and R-/S-phrases.

 How does Regulation 2020/878 affect the content of safety data sheets?